wsm6636/end-to-end/README.md

 ## How to use VM

-Please download the zip file which contains the virtual disk and the machine description.
+- Please download the [zip file]() which contains the virtual disk and the machine description.
+The credential is: end2end/rtas21

-The source code is deployed on the desktop already.
-Some common software are installed accoridngly, e.g., vim, vscode, git.
+- The source code is deployed on the desktop already.
+Some common software are installed accoridngly, e.g., vim, vscode, git, evince.

-Please follow the above description to test out the provided analyses.
+- Please follow the above description to test out the provided analyses.
+- Please note that the original scripts are for reproducing the results on the paper (so time consuming).
+- The num_tries and runs_per_screen variables in can be reduced to obtain the results faster.

 ## Overview of the corresponding functions